BitFunnel/Workbench/README.md

 parses the XML dump file, extracts the title, url, curid, text for each page, and then strips all of the wiki markup tags from the text.

-WikiExtractor requires Python 2.7 (note that Python 3 and beyond are not compatable with version 2.7).
+WikiExtractor requires Python 2.7
+(note that Python 3 and beyond are not compatible with version 2.7).
 To install Python on the mac,
 ~~~
 brew install python